- Cause of Great Recession: Collapse of Banks

 "The CMHC is a driving force in the housing market.
 But critics warn its policies could fuel a U.S.-style meltdown."As the US has shown, housing can be as volatile as stocks.
 Why don’t taxpayers insure the banks to lend us money to buy stocks?

 Canada is now more socialistic than China.
 The government needs to try a little free-market capitalism for a change.
-(Read more on Socialism versus Capitalism) If governments didn't insure any home-buyers, then we can let the free market decide on how much risk they should take.
+(Read more on Socialism versus Capitalism) If governments didn't insure any home-buyers, then we can let the free market decide on how much risk it should take.
 As this article concurs, I can assure you that the banks would never have given out zero down, 40 year mortgages if they took all the risk.
 Isn't this how it works on car loans?
 Isn't this how it should work?
 Should taxpayers insure car loans, business loans, and every other type of loan?

 The government, via CMHC, is forcing taxpayers to take on these huge risks by insuring these jumbo mortgages.
 The government is also forcing children to take on these risks because if CMHC loses billions, the next generation will likely be forced to pay for much of that loss.
 Why should taxpayers and children be forced to insure risky mortgages that no sane, private sector insurance company will touch?
 Did the government ever consult and get approval from the taxpayers and children on this?